State Street, JPMorgan, Ameriprise bid for Deutsche unit

 "They might make more money breaking it up than selling it as a whole," one source said.

-(Reporting By Jessica Toonkel in New York; Additional reporting by Philipp Halstrick and Edward Taylor in Frankfurt)
+(Reporting By Jessica Toonkel in New York; Additional reporting by Philipp Halstrick and in Frankfurt, Phillipp.halstrick@thomsonreuters.com; and Edward Taylor in Frankfurt, Edward.taylor@thomsonreuters.com)